genderkit/genderkit/_resources/medical.md

 5. *Under 18 only: further assessments*

-   Young people have two additional assessment appointments with the UCLH team.
+   Young people using NHS gender services will have two additional assessment appointments with the UCLH team.
 6. *Under 18 only: get puberty blockers*

    Young people may then be offered [gamete storage]({% link _articles/gamete-storage.md %}) and [GnRH agonist]({% link _articles/gnrh-agonists.md %}) medication.
 7. *Approval for hormone treatment*

-   You may be allowed to start hormones at this point if either:
+   In the UK, gender services may allow you to start hormones at this point if either:
    - you are over 18
    - or you are over 15 and have taken blockers for more than a year

    and your clinical team feel you are ready to begin.

+   [Services based outside the UK]({% link _resources/hrt-without-diagnosis.md %}) may not require you to meet these criteria.

    Read our [hormones page]({% link _resources/hormones.md %}) for more information about hormones.